sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

 ### Test IDPS for HTTP traffic

-1. On the JumpVM irtual machine, search for command prompt and open administrator command prompt window.
+1. On the JumpVM virtual machine, search for command prompt and open administrator command prompt window.

 2. Type the following command at the command prompt: